 - Use proper grammar.
 It doesn’t matter how charismatic you are when you answer a question in a classroom because in an online class, the majority of your communications with your professor and fellow classmates will be in writing.
 Spell-check your work and write in complete sentences for all emails, posts, and essays.

 - Be professional.
 Even though you might be instant messaging with a professor, you should not use abbreviations or acronyms.
 Emailing “thx u 2” to your friend is fine; sending the same message to your professor is inappropriate.
 If you are ever unsure, it is better to err on the side of caution.
 Be professional, and follow your professor’s lead.
 If he or she does abbreviate some words to ease conversation, you might consider it.
 Otherwise, keep your tone as formal as possible.
-No emojis are necessary.
+No emojis are necessary, and rarely is there cause for an exclamation point.

 - Make a good impression.
 You may never meet your professor in person, but you still want to make a good impression.
 Your professor will be assigning your grades after all, and you may need to ask him or her for a recommendation letter down the line.
 You want to make sure that your online persona reflects who you are.
 Show your curiosity, your compassion, and your work ethic.